MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/developer-guide/handle-files.md

 ## Define which files your app handles

 The first thing to do is declare which types of files your app handles.
-This is done in your app [manifest file][ManifestFileDoc], using the `file_handlers` property which accepts an array of objects.
+This is done in your app [manifest file][ManifestFileDoc], using the `file_handlers` array member.

 Each entry in the `file_handlers` array needs to have two properties:

 *  `action`: The URL the operating system should request when opening your PWA.
 *  `accept`: An object of accepted file types.
-The keys of this object are MIME-types (partial types can be used using the wildcard symbol `*`), and the values are arrays of accepted file extensions.
+Keys are MIME-types (partial types, using the wildcard symbol `*`, are accepted), and values are arrays of accepted file extensions.

 Consider the following example: